pzp1997/crowd-art/README.md

 ## Evaluation

 We plan on running each of these experiments multiple times.
 As a second layer of crowd sourcing, we will ask the Turkers to rank which piece of artwork they like best within each experiment and then overall.
 We are considering paying a bonus to every Turker who contributed to the winning artwork (pending financial feasibility).
 The total expected amount of work is 19 points.

+##Data

+Our input data mainly consists of a single image of a horse.
+This can be found in the "assets" folder of our project.
+For the pointillsm task, users will be given this image along with an empty or partially-completed canvas to add dots to, trying to recreate the horse image, so they will just be given